datumbox/VernamVeil/README.md

 ### 🔧 Installation

-To install the library with all optional dependencies (NumPy for vectorisation, cffi for the C module, and development tools):
+To install the library with all optional dependencies (development tools, NumPy for vectorisation, and cffi for the C module):
 ```
     pip install .[dev,numpy,cffi]
 ```